top of page

 “What does the story say about man?”

 “What does the story tell us to do?”
-(Further prompting: Is there a command to obey?
-A sin to avoid?
+(Further prompting: Is there a sin to avoid in this story?
 A promise to believe?
-An example to follow?)
+An example to follow?
+A command to obey?)

 The last question will lead naturally into the third part of the meeting, Look Forward.